jnsoft/FirstShiny/README.md

 T-test shiny app
 ==========

 ####This is my first Shiny app, developed as a course project in the Coursera class "Developing data products".
+This is my second try at this and hopefully I will get it rigth now.

 #####The app will conduct a paired or unpaired two-sample t-test.